jasongaare/react-native-walkthrough-tooltip/README.md

 ### How it works

 The tooltip wraps an element _in place_ in your React Native rendering.
-When it initially renders, it measures the location of the element in the window, utilizing React Native's
+When it renders, it measures the location of the element, using React Native's
-[measureInWindow](https://facebook.github.io/react-native/docs/direct-manipulation.html#measureinwindowcallback).
-When the tooltip is displayed, it renders a _copy_ of the wrapped element positioned absolutely on the screen at the coordinates returned after measuring.
+[measure](https://facebook.github.io/react-native/docs/direct-manipulation.html#measurecallback).
+When the tooltip is displayed, it renders a _copy_ of the wrapped element positioned absolutely on the screen at the coordinates returned after measuring ([see `TooltipChildrenContext` below](childrenContent) if you need to tell the difference between the _copy_ and the _original_ element).
 This allows you to touch the element in the tooltip modal rendered above your current screen.

 ### Props